Define Convertible Debenture: Everything You Need to Know

 Convertible Debenture Risks

 Convertible debentures do carry some risk with them, as do any type of bond.
 Thus, convertible debentures are generally more appropriate for investors with moderate or high risk tolerance or a more diversified portfolio.
 Convertible debentures may also not be rated by credit agencies, so credit risk may have to be judged by considering the issuer’s creditworthiness as well as their likelihood of defaulting.
 Default occurs when a convertible debenture issuer cannot repay the principal and the interest.
 If this occurs, then the priority of the bondholder’s claim on the issuer’s assets will depend on where the convertible was placed in the capital structure: senior unsecured bonds and bank debt may take precedence, for example.

 Another risk in convertible debentures involves interest rates, as the debenture’s value will fall if interest rates rise.
 This rise will in turn also reduce the convertible debenture’s downside protection.
 Conversely, when rates decrease, the debenture’s price will rise, which can lead to call risk, which is the risk that the debenture’s issuer will call in the debenture if it has a callable status.

 If you need help to define convertible debenture, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.